top of page

 • Remembering that awareness does not require constant vigilance

-You are allowed to rest and self care, even when the world is not okay.
+You are allowed to rest and self-care, even when the world is not okay.

 5. Adjust Expectations to Reality

 Many people are trying to live as though systems are stable and the future is predictable.
 Right now, they are not.
+A healthy response includes:

 • Grieving what has been lost